Watching that 3rd rerun of Sports Center? Checking Instagram for the 4th time this hour?

 Here are the TL;DR actions for this post:

-- Grab your free credit report to make sure everything is still kosher.
+Grab your free credit report to make sure everything is still kosher.
 You can start the process at this government maintained portal.
 You get 3 free credit reports a year (one from each credit bureau), as well as one from Innovis.
 So if you pull only one at a time every 3 months you get to check your credit report every 3 months for free indefinitely.
-Here is a friendly calendar reminder:
+Hit the '+' sign at the bottom right of this google calendar to receive a reminder every 3 months: Public Google Calendar for credit report reminders

 Stay tuned for a future post on how to approach security questions used for verification and password recovery.Read through this guide for more information.